 For short-term recovery

-Athletes could try foam rolling post-workout or post-competition to reduce the deterioration in countermovement jump performance in order to improve their ability to perform again more quickly.
+Foam rolling post-workout or post-competition seems to be able to reduce deterioration in countermovement jump performance in order to improve the ability to perform again more expediently.

 For long-term recovery

-Athletes could try foam rolling post-workout or post-competition to reduce muscle soreness in order to improve their ability to train again more frequently.
+Foam rolling post-workout or post-competition seems to be able to reduce muscle soreness in order to improve the ability to train again more frequently.